Skip to content

 Is there mobile signal on Farragon Hill?

-Intermittent signal near Aberfeldy; 1-2 bars on the summit
+Intermittent signal near Aberfeldy; 1-2 bars at the cairn

 Is Farragon Hill safe in winter?